Czech Republic: Market Profile

 Hong Kong's Trade with the Czech Republic

-Hong Kong’s total exports to the Czech Republic rose by 20% to US$386 million in the first half of 2017, after sliding by 19% to US$717 million in 2016.
-Major export items in January-June 2017 included telecommunications equipment & parts (shared 40% of the total), computers (17%), electric power machinery & parts (7%), electrical apparatus for electrical circuits (6%), parts & accessories of office machines/computers (4%), optical instruments & apparatus (4%) and electrical machinery & apparatus (3%).
+Hong Kong’s total exports to the Czech Republic surged by 27% to US$826 million in the first eleven months of 2017, after sliding by 19% to US$717 million in 2016.
+Major export items in January-November 2017 included telecommunications equipment & parts (shared 43% of the total), computers (17%), electric power machinery & parts (6%), electrical apparatus for electrical circuits (6%), parts & accessories of office machines/computers (5%), optical instruments & apparatus (3%) and semi-conductors, electronic valves & tubes (3%).

-On the other hand, Hong Kong’s imports from the Czech Republic grew by 10% to US$98 million in the first half of 2017, after a 15% decrease to US$171 million in 2016.
-Leading import items in January-June 2017 included electrical machinery & apparatus (shared 32% of the total), telecommunications equipment & parts (16%), glassware (10%), semi-conductors, electronic valves & tubes (8%), electrical apparatus for electrical circuits (8%), optical instruments & apparatus (3%) and optical goods (3%).
+On the other hand, Hong Kong’s imports from the Czech Republic grew by 14% to US$180 million in the first eleven months of 2017, after a 15% decrease to US$171 million in 2016.
+Leading import items in January-November 2017 included electrical machinery & apparatus (shared 32% of the total), telecommunications equipment & parts (11%), electrical apparatus for electrical circuits (11%), glassware (9%), semi-conductors, electronic valves & tubes (7%), parts & accessories of office machines/computers (3%), optical instruments & apparatus (3%), optical goods (3%) and toys, games & sporting goods (3%).

 Related information: Czech infographics